 According to Douglas Elliman's latest sales market report for Manhattan, there were 157 new development sales in the first quarter, a drop of 39.4 percent year over year, representing the lowest number of sales in 4.5 years.

-What should look for in a new condo?
+What should you look for in a new condo?

 Multiple bedrooms, higher floors with views, and buildings with more amenities should be every investor’s goal.
 “Get as much of that as you can afford,” Levin says.
 “Prime units in blue-chip locations in top buildings will be the ones to see the most appreciation when the market turns around.”